garethpaul/fsq-go-explore/README.md

 Foursquare-Go-Explore
 ===================
 An example of how to access Foursquare Data using GoLang and AppEngine.
+You can find this running in the wild via [fsq-go-explore.appspot.com](http://fsq-go-explore.appspot.com/).

 Getting Started
 ----------